swatinavghare04/MKPITS_Swati_Navghare_Java_Nov_2020/Core_Java_Practice/README.md

 #### Program 528 Practice Program(TreeSetEx06.java)
 Write a Program in java program to demonstrate example of treeset where we are adding books to set and printing all the books.

+#### Program 529 Practice Program(CreateCustomerTable.java)
+Write a Program in java program to demonstrate how to create customer table.

+#### Program 530 Practice Program(CreateEmployeeTable.java)
+Write a Program in java program to demonstrate jdbc program to create table into the database.

+#### Program 531 Practice Program(CreateProductTable.java)
+Write a Program in java program to demonstrate how to create product table.

+#### Program 532 Practice Program(CreateShopTable.java)
+Write a Program in java program to demonstrate how to create shop table.

+#### Program 533 Practice Program(EmployeeDetails.java)
+Write a Program in java program to demonstrate how to create a swing form to insert  ,update and delete and search records  into shop table.

+#### Program 534 Practice Program(InsertRecordInEmployee.java)
+Write a Program in java program to demonstrate program to insert records in our employee table created.

+#### Program 535 Practice Program(ShopDetails.java)
+Write a Program in java program to demonstrate simple program to create supplier table.

+#### Program 536 Practice Program(TreeSetEx06.java)
+Write a Program in java program to demonstrate example of treeset where we are adding books to set and printing all the books.

+#### Program 537 Practice Program(TreeSetEx06.java)
+Write a Program in java program to demonstrate example of treeset where we are adding books to set and printing all the books.